The Best Keto Bread

 1 1/2 cup BOILING water (12 oz)

-NOTE: Make sure to weigh your ingredients to ensure it rises properly and doesn’t get hallow and gummy.
+NOTE: Make sure to weigh your ingredients to ensure it rises properly and doesn’t get hollow and gummy.
 Also, if you do weigh and grind your psyllium and still have a problem, try grinding the psyllium again.
 We have a batch of psyllium that we ground and didn’t work.
 Stay really wet.
 So we ground it again and it works great!
 Also, if your loaf looks nice and big but then deflates after removed from the oven, try reducing the baking powder to 3 teaspoons.

 Preheat the oven to 350 degrees F. In a medium-sized bowl, combine the flour, psyllium powder (no substitutes: flaxseed meal won’t work), baking powder and salt.
 Mix until dry ingredients are well combined.
 Add in the eggs and vinegar and mix until a thick dough.
 Add boiling water into the bowl.
 Mix until well combined and dough firms up.